Choosing a bank

 Does your bank have a friendly high street presence?

 Sometimes you need the traditional bank treatment, whether it’s to discuss a loan or mortgage or to do a complex transaction.
 You don’t want to travel miles for the pleasure, so make sure your bank has also mastered the art of face-to-face communication.
 Customer services must still exist somewhere!

 An almost inevitable by-product of being young is being occasionally overdrawn.
 So, comparing overdraft fees of different banks and other charges is a good way of saving money.

 Ideally, pick somewhere that offers an interest-free overdraft, and compare what the fees are if you go overdrawn.
 There can be quite a difference!
 If you’re looking for more info, you can find out everything you ever wanted to know about overdrafts in this article.

 Gimme some free stuff!

 Sometimes banks offer all sorts of exciting (skateboard!) and not-so-exciting-but-useful (low interest rates) incentives to get you to play with them.
-Be careful though and check how good your account with them will be after they’ve finished wooing you.
+Be careful though, and check how good your account with them will be after they’ve finished wooing you.

-There are still options though.
 Move Your Money is a great website that lets you check how ethical each bank and building society is.